mistakia/league/docs/constitution.md

 12. Divisions shall be redrawn yearly.
 The draw process is as follows:

-(a) The teams shall be divided into three (3) pots based on a team’s power index (PI), which is calculated by combining the team’s normalized win percentage and points for (PF) per game from, at most, the previous three (3) years.
+(a) The teams shall be divided into five (5) pots based on a team’s power index (PI), which is calculated by combining the team’s normalized win percentage and points for (PF) per game from, at most, the previous two (2) years.

 (b) At random, one team will be selected from each pot to form a division.